aprilandjan/vscode-ascii-tree-generator/README.md

 # ascii tree generator

-A VSCode plugin to generate/format ascii tree for files and directories.
+A VS Code plugin to generate/format ascii tree for files and directories.

 ## Working In Progress